RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 * On Debian stretch (and Ubuntu bionic), libssl-dev is OpenSSL 1.1.x, but support for that was only added in Python 2.7.13, 3.5.3 and 3.6.0.
 To install earlier versions, you need to replace `libssl-dev` with `libssl1.0-dev`.
 This is being tracked in https://github.com/pyenv/pyenv/issues/945.

+* On Debian Jessie, you can use backports to install OpenSSL 1.0.2: `sudo apt -t jessie-backports install openssl`

 ## python-build: definition not found

 To update your python-build definitions: